Ensosense/product-api/README.md

 ## Deployment
 Hosted on AWS ECS with Fargate.
+The deployment process is automated using GitHub Actions.

 ## Features